 The chamber was recreated using just one colour photograph, several black and white photographs and interviews with those who remembered the room; a truly incredible feat.
 It is undeniable that the team have recaptured the breathtaking beauty and fairy-tale like quality of the original room.

 Dream the Holiday.
 Live the Dream.
-Scandi Classics.
+Scandi Travel.